 Category: ISO-25010/Compatibility/Integration

-Statement: The solution’s system(s) MUST be integrated with agreed mail services.
+Statement: The solution’s system(s) must be integrated with agreed mail services.

-Rationale: Timely messages are required to be sent to Users who do not have an active Session.
+Rationale: Timely messages are required to be sent to users who do not have an active Session.

 Details: The solution must use SMTP to send messages.
 To trust the message, receivers must be able to recognise the organisation that manages the mail server used to send the message.
 The use of a password-less service account is preferred.
 If not possible, the credentials required to access the remote mail system must be secured using secure credential storage.